 She uses the term SoFlo Superflat to describe the genre.
-It is an urban pop art movement in South Florida that combines super bright colors and ultra flat images.
+It is an urban pop art movement that combines super-bright colors and ultra flat images.
 The subject matters are very diverse.
 Artist working in this style emphasize outlines and flat areas of color.
 What is important is the feeling of flatness.
 Our culture in SoFlo doesn't have 3-D," anymore instead we have the compression of genres which is shown through the pop-inflected work.

 My work initially starts from visual research, looking primarily at photographs of appropriate subjects which I manipulate into my own language.
-Color is a very important component to my work and that color palate is inspired by Huichol Indian’s technique of alternating strong and soft colors to achieve the effects of complementary opposition and to create dynamic balance.
-Many of my fiber pieces are inspired by history and Central American culture .
-History is not simply the recording of past events ¬ it is a living, breathing entity, filling the space of our present and shaping contemporary identities.
-Generally, each piece contains about 150 hand stitches per square inch.
+Color is a very important component to my work and that color palette is inspired by the Huichol Indian’s technique of alternating strong and soft colors to achieve the effects of complementary opposition and to create dynamic balance.
+Many of my fiber pieces are inspired by history and Central American culture

 Quilts are the democratic fusions of the distinguished heritage of painting, the new emerging field of digital art and the domestic practice of quilting.
 Part of my quilt work practices includes the use of digital sublimation printing on cloth, video quilts, graffiti, and photographs.When quilts are taken out of the usual context and put in the new, they are given an entirely new character.